-Like airline maps, most ferry maps are geographical, with arcing lines between landings.
+Like airline maps, most ferry maps are roughly geographical, with arcing lines between landings.
 Maybe it’s something about soaring through open skies, or sailing across open water.
-This map, my second version of a Bay ferry map, takes a diagrammatic approach to simplify a complex system, envisioning ferry routes as fixed lines like subways, similar to ferry maps in New York, Sydney and Oslo, among others.
+This map, my third version of a Bay ferry map, takes a more diagrammatic approach to simplify a complex system, envisioning ferry routes as fixed lines like subways, similar to ferry maps in New York, Sydney and Oslo, among others.
 The typeface is Erik Spiekermann‘s Fira Sans.

 > View high-resolution PDF